jackdbd/hokuto-no-ken-api/hokuto_flask/README.md

 # Create the migration script (every time there is a change in the schema)
 pipenv run flask db migrate

-# Run all migration scripts
+# Run all migration scripts (i.e migrate the database to the latest revision)
 pipenv run flask db upgrade
 ```